hlhartley/terminal-commander/README.md

 # Terminal Commander - the game
-A web-based React app that allows users to find the best ice cream flavors and parlors around the Denver, CO area.
+A web-based React game app that allows users to enhance muscle memory of terminal commands by typing the actual commands into the input box.

 ## Final App Screenshot
 ![Wireframe](terminal-commander-screenshot.png)